dougbutner/web-4/README.md

 The biggest issue with biometrics is the lack of trust, mostly due to the growing number of facial recognition softwares and databases.
 The lack of trust is almost always associated with an individual's lack of consent, not the technology itself.

-To alleviate this issue, solutions must be: 1) open-source, 2) run entirely on the individual's hardware (client-side), and 3) not expose any biometric data
+To alleviate the trust issue, solutions must be: 1) open-source, 2) run entirely on the individual's hardware (client-side), and 3) not expose any biometric data to any other users or systems.

 By using identifying information following open-source algorithms, in a way that is provable, and

 communicable

+There will always be security concerns with biometrics.
+For example, even if a user uses their biometric secret to unlock their device, another

 ___
 <center>~~</center>